xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 1. Download all the models supported by XR on github: https://github.com/YangModels/yang/tree/master/vendor/cisco/xr and use the ncs-make-package command to create the package, once created you can install the package inside NSO.

-2. Use the NSO pioneed tool to retrieve all the models from a device
+2. Use the NSO pioneer tool https://github.com/NSO-developer/pioneer to retrieve all the models from a device and create the package.

+The advantage of the second method is that you are certain that all the models are effectively supported by the device but the retrieve operation can take some time.

 NSO has a set of REST/RESTCONF northbound API that can be used to provision a devices using simple HTTP GET/PUT/POST request.
 In short only 3 operations are required: